-- 1. Unless otherwise noted below, all trees planted in accordance with this Article must be shade trees. - 2.
-Where overhead utilities exist, 1 understory tree shall be planted every 20 feet on center, on average.
+- 1. Unless otherwise noted below, all trees planted in accordance with this Article must be shade trees. - Where overhead utilities exist, 1 understory tree shall be planted every 20 feet on center, on average.
+Required understory trees may be installed within GSI practices.
+Up to 20% of required understory trees may be offset by installing vegetated GSI practices, such as stormwater planter boxes.
+A maintenance plan must be approved for the GSI practice according to Sec.
+9.2.2.D.

-- 3. All required street trees must meet the design and installation requirements of Sec.
-7.2.7. - 4.
+- 3. All a required street trees must meet the design and installation requirements of Sec.
+7.2.7.
+If a GSI practice is part of an approved stormwater management plan for the site, required street trees may be installed within the GSI practice.
+A maintenance plan must be approved for the GSI practice according to Sec.
+9.2.2.D. - 4.
 Where development abuts a street controlled by the North Carolina Department of Transportation, street trees may not be required in the right-of-way, at the discretion of the North Carolina Department of Transportation.
 In this instance, a Type C2 street protective yard is required in accordance with Sec.
 7.2.4.